 Establishing Routines

 We allow a traditional six weeks for children to “normalize” or settle in to the school routine.
-It usually doesn’t take that long, but our faculty is expert at handling those rough good-byes.
+It usually doesn’t take that long, and our faculty is expert at handling those rough good-byes.
 For young children practice a drop-off routine such as hug-kiss-snuggle.
 Pretend you are going to school and your child is going to work or vice versa, in a variety of ways but always using the same good-bye ritual.
 Then when the time comes to say good bye at school do it just that way, warmly lovingly and then go.
 If you hesitate, your child will see your anxiety.
 Yes, your child may cry at first and you may, too, but know that we will contact you if we have any concerns.

 Older children are very aware of arriving or departing too early or too late.
 We allow 15-minute windows for drop-off and pick-up.
 Give us a call at 435-659-1725 if you will be late so teachers and children can prepare.